SpringSrikanth/ReactJS/json-server/README.md

 # Json Server

-This server is mock server no need of any knowledge to develop [Create React App](https://github.com/facebook/create-react-app).
+This server is mock server no need of any knowledge to develop [Json Server](https://www.npmjs.com/package/json-server).

 ## Installation